 - Car renting in itself isn’t that expensive, the problem is the insurance.
 You won’t be able to find unbelievable deals in Costa Rica.

 - If you do, you’ll most probably have hidden fees later.

-- Insurance is mandatory, but it’s really confusing as there are so many options.
+- Insurance is mandatory, but it’s confusing as so many options exist.
 We opted to be fully insured and don’t think about it anymore.
 We suggest you do the same.

-- Most of the main attractions can be done with a normal car, but an SUV makes everything easier.
+- Most main attractions can be done with a standard car, but an SUV makes everything easier.
 If you are traveling to Monteverde, then you should hire a 4×4.